CBEP-SoCB-Details/Casco_Bay_CSOs/Derived_Data/Portland_CSO_Data_Prep.md

 Note also that the EEWTF wet weather flows are NOT reported by event.

-Also note that there are non-numeric entries in the table which are informative, describing managmeent of teh CSOs.
+Also note that there are non-numeric entries in the table which are informative, describing managment of the CSOs.
 Those entries will not read correctly here.
 Since e they are not relevant to our analyses, that does not matter for our current purposes, but it’s worth remembering.